 Dorsett City Hotel, 9 Aldgate High Street, City of London, EC3N 1AH

 Skylark Roof Garden, Paddington

-The food menu focuses on Pan-Asian dishes like summer vegetable gyoza and Jingwansa fried chicken, inspired by Adam Owner, who trained at Chelsea’s infamous Eighties hot spot La Tante Claire and Rules Restaurant.
+The food menu focuses on Pan-Asian dishes like summer vegetable gyoza and Jingwansa fried chicken, inspired by owner Adam Marshall, who trained at Chelsea’s infamous Eighties hot spot La Tante Claire and Rules Restaurant.
 Their signature cocktails go down very well on a sunny afternoon, especially their frozen watermelon Daiquiris.
 The best bit?
 You can book lavish day beds, all the better for lounging on.

 4 Kingdom Street, Paddington, London, W2 6BD